1970 NBA Finals: Television

 The 1970 NBA Finals were the first to be nationally televised in full, with ABC providing the coverage.
 Chris Schenkel was the play-by-play man, with Jack Twyman serving as the color analyst.
 Howard Cosell provided interviews from the Knicks' locker room following Game 7 and was famously doused with champagne.

 However, the Knicks' victory in Game 7 was not seen live on broadcast TV in New York; ABC's coverage was blacked out on WABC-TV, causing a raft of angry fans to deluge the WABC switchboard.
 Schenkel made an announcement during the broadcast that the game would be aired in New York at 11:30 p.m. that night.
 The game was shown live on the premium-channel MSG Network in New York City, which was then only available in about 25,000 cable households in Manhattan.

+Since the 1970 finals, every NBA Finals game has been carried across the United States, though local blackouts would take some time to subside.